 *All products and supplies mentioned in this post I purchased and/or made on my own.

-*This post contains some affiliate links, and some non affiliate links.
+*This post contains some affiliate links (amazon and Custom Quilling), and some non affiliate links.
 If you purchase products through the affiliate links I get a small percentage (at no extra cost to you!).
 I only link to products that I believe in and/or love to use myself.
 Thank you for supporting my blog!